-Acts 15:2.
+&lt;sup>101 Acts 15:2.

-&lt;sup>102 Acts 11:1-4; 25:11.
+Acts 11:1-4; 25:11.

-evidence and proceed with the appeal, making additional findings based on the new evidence that, in its discretion, it believes are proper.

-- E. After the opportunity for oral arguments, the court shall deliberate on the merits of the appeal.
+- evidence and proceed with the appeal, making additional findings based on the new evidence that, in its discretion, it believes are proper. - E. After the opportunity for oral arguments, the court shall deliberate on the merits of the appeal.
 After debate has ended, the court shall vote for each specified ground of appeal "shall this specification be sustained."
 If none of the specifications of the appeal are sustained, then the appeal is denied.
 If any or all of the specifications of the appeal are sustained, then the higher court may either affirm, affirm in part, or reverse the decision of the lower court, either in whole or in part; it may return matters to the lower court for reconsideration; it may retry the case itself; or it may issue any other appropriate relief.
-The decision of the higher court, with its explanation, shall be recorded and a copy of it sent to the lower court and to the appealant. - 5.8 A higher court shall hear an appeal that meets the procedural requirements for filing and may hear appeals where minor deviations from procedural requirements have occurred, if the interests of justice require it. - 5.9 A higher court may, in its discretion, delegate its work to a committee or other subdivision of its body for all but final disposition. - 5.10 A higher court shall issue a written explanation detailing the rationale for its decision in the case of the appeal.Failure to do so shall be deemed an irregularity in the proceedings. - 5.11 If an appellant fails to pursue the appeal, the judgment of the lower court is affirmed.
-An appellant has failed to pursuit his appeal if he fails to appear before the higher court, in person or by counsel, for a hearing thereof, after he has received proper notification.
+The decision of the higher court, with its explanation, shall be recorded and a copy of it sent to the lower court and to the appellant. - 5.8 A higher court shall hear an appeal that meets the procedural requirements for filing and may hear appeals where minor deviations from procedural requirements have occurred, if the interests of justice require it. - 5.9 A higher court may, in its discretion, delegate its work to a committee or other subdivision of its body for all but final disposition. - 5.10 A higher court shall issue a written explanation detailing the rationale for its decision in the case of the appeal.Failure to do so shall be deemed an irregularity in the proceedings. - 5.11 If an appellant fails to pursue the appeal, the judgment of the lower court is affirmed.
+An appellant has failed to pursue his appeal if he fails to appear before the higher court, in person or by counsel, for a hearing thereof, after he has received proper notification.
 An appellant may, however, waive his right to appear before the court so long as he has submitted his request for waiver to the court in writing.
 Should the appellant fail to appear before the court, the decision of the lower court will stand unless the appellant gives satisfactory evidence that he was unexpectedly hindered from appearing before the court. - 5.12 A complaint is a written representation made against some act or decision of a court of the Church.
-Unlike an appeal which may only be made by one who has been tried by a court, any communing member in good standing of an ARP Church or Presbytery has the standing to make a complaint against any action to whose jurisdiction he is subject, except in judicial cases that are in the appeals process. - 5.13 Complaint Process - A. Before filing a complaint with a higher court, a complaint shall first be made to the court whose act or decision is alleged to be in error.
-The complaint shall be made in writing, specifying the errors of the court along with supporting reasons and evidence, and filed with the clerk of the court within 60 days following the meeting of the court where the alleged error occurred.
-The court shall consider the complaint at its next stated meeting or at a called meeting prior to its next stated meeting. - B. If the lower court votes to receive the complaint and reverses its alleged errors to the satisfaction of the complainant, then the matter shall be concluded.
-If the lower court votes the reject the complaint, the complainant may complain the action of the lower court to the next highest court.
-If the lower court fails to hear the complaint by or at its next stated meeting, the complainant may appeal to the next highest court.
-In cases where the complainant complains to a higher court, the complainant shall file his complaint with the clerk of the higher court and the clerk of the lower court within 30 days of the lower court's last decision.
-The clerk of the lower court shall send up the response of the lower court to the complainant within 45 days of notice of complaint, along with any papers or minutes associated with the action or case.
-Should the lower court fail to send up any required material within 45 days, the higher court shall rebuke the clerk of the lower court in writing, and any actions complained against shall be suspended until the clerk of the lower court files the appropriate paperwork.
+Unlike an appeal which may only be made by one who has been tried by a court, any communing member in good standing of an ARP Church or Presbytery has the right to make a complaint against any court to which he is subject, except in judicial cases that are in the appeals process.